This was originally posted to spine-health.com in 2018. The spine-health.com forums no longer exist, so posting here for posterity.

 2020 update (two years post-op)

 Nearly two years symptom-free!
 Well, symptom-free within reason.
-I still almost complete avoid prolonged sitting, and when I have to be in a car for a long time, for example, my right leg still feels… fatigued?
+I still almost completely avoid prolonged sitting, and when I have to be in a car for a long time, for example, my right leg still feels… fatigued?
 Not quite pain, but not pleasant.
 But in the grand scheme of things, this is very rare, and otherwise life is totally normal.
 Fully active, no problem lifting heavy things (including dogs and kids, because, you know, sometimes your large dog doesn’t want to go where you want her to go), so cautiously optimistic that things are stable.

 I’m a computer scientist and/or an international rock icon.